thefinnlab/psyanim-docs/overview/interactive_example.md

 In the second trial, you should see a circle-shaped agent.

-The first two trial's parameters are the same, except for the shape of the agent.
+The first two trials' parameters are the same, except for the shape of the agent.

 The third trial has the same shape as the first, but the agent should be moving significantly faster.